-Participants performed 8 cm reaches to targets located around a central starting location.
-The start location was indicated by a 6 mm white annulus, and the target was a 6 mm blue circle.
-The visual
+Participants performed 8-cm reaches to targets located around a central starting location.
+The start location was indicated by a 6-mm white annulus, and the target was a 6-mm blue circle.
+The visual displays also included feedback cursors (3.5-mm white circles) that, depending on the condition, either corresponded to the participant's hand position or were rotated around the start location at a fixed angle from the hand position.

-In all conditions, participants were instructed to produce rapid movements such that the task-130 relevant designated cursor would 'shoot' through the target.
-Movement onset during the task was 131 arbitrarily defined as the time at which movement amplitude reached 1 cm from the center of the start 132 position.
-Movement time (MT) was defined as the duration from this point until the hand reached a radial 133 distance of 8 cm, the target distance.
-Auditory feedback concerning MT was used to encourage 134 participants to make relatively fast movements.
-For reaches shorter than 100 ms or longer than 300 ms, 135 the messages 'too fast' or 'too slow' were played over the computer speaker.
-A neutral 'knock' sound was 136 played if MT fell within the desired range.
-Across all trials, the median reaction time (RT) and MT were 137 462 ms and 172 ms, respectively.
-The median total trial time (TTT), defined as the time from the start of 138 one trial to the start of the next, was 3714 ms. One way ANOVAs revealed no differences between groups 139 for RT ($F{(3, 44)} = 0.448$, p = 0.720), MT ($F{(3, 44)} = 1.336$, p = 0.275), or TTT ($F{(3, 44)} = 0.245$, p = 0.865).
-140
+In all conditions, participants were instructed to produce rapid movements such that the task-relevant designated cursor would "shoot" through the target.
+Movement onset during the task was arbitrarily defined as the time at which movement amplitude reached 1 cm from the center of the start position.
+Movement time (MT) was defined as the duration from this point until the hand reached a radial distance of 8 cm, the target distance.
+Auditory feedback concerning MT was used to encourage participants to make relatively fast movements.
+For reaches shorter than 100 msec or longer than 300 msec, the messages "too fast" or "too slow" were played over the computer speaker.
+A neutral "knock" sound was played if MT fell within the desired range.
+Across all trials, the median RT and MT were 462 msec and 172 msec, respectively.
+The median total trial time, defined as the time from the start of one trial to the start of the next, was 3714 msec.
+One-way ANOVAs revealed no differences between groups for RT, F(3, 44) =0.448, p = .720; MT, F(3, 44) = 1.336, p = .275; or total trialtime, F(3, 44) = 0.245, p = .865.

-On trials with visual feedback, the cursor or cursors were visible until the movement amplitude 141 reached 8 cm, whereupon the end point position was frozen for an additional 1 s.
-By freezing the cursors, 142 the participant received additional endpoint feedback of performance accuracy.
-At the end of the feedback 143 period, the cursors were turned off and the participant moved their hand back to the start position.
-To help 144 the participant find the start position, veridical feedback was provided when their hand was within 1 cm 145 of the start position.
-Once in the start position, the feedback cursor was turned off and the annulus filled, 146 indicating that the participant should prepare for the next trial.
-The next target appeared once the 147 participant remained within the starting position for 500 ms. 148
+On trials with visual feedback, the cursor or cursors were visible until the movement amplitude reached 8 cm, whereupon the end point position was frozen for an additional 1 sec.
+By freezing the cursors, the participant received additional endpoint feedback of performance accuracy.
+At the end of the feedback period, the cursors were turned off, and the participant moved their hand back to the start position.
+To help the participant find the start position, veridical feedback was provided when their hand was within 1 cm of the start position.
+Once in the start position, the feedback cursor was turned off and the annulus filled, indicating that the participant should prepare for the next trial.
+The next target appeared once the participant remained within the starting position for 500 msec.